Azure/typespec-azure/website/src/content/docs/docs/howtos/Generate with tsp-client/tsp_client.md

 ### init

 Initialize the client library directory using a tspconfig.yaml.
 When running this command pass in a path to a local or the URL of a remote tspconfig.yaml with the `-c` or `--tsp-config` flag.
-If remote, The tspconfig.yaml must include the specific commit in the path.
-(See example)
+If remote, the tspconfig.yaml must include the specific commit in the path.
+(See example below)

 The `init` command generates a directory structure following the standard pattern used across Azure SDK language repositories, creates a [tsp-location.yaml](#tsp-locationyaml) file to control generation, and performs an initial generation of the client library.
 If you want to skip client library generation, then pass the `--skip-sync-and-generate` flag.